maarten-pennings/WordClock/README.md

 ![WordClock](imgs/wordclock.jpg)

 Commercial [products](https://qlocktwo.com/) exist, but I'm making my own.

-There is a [video](https://youtu.be/0UkmPO7tGsg) looking at the mechanics, and a [video](https://youtu.be/4AUioVwlsqg) comparing it to a DCF77 clock.
+There is a [video](https://youtu.be/0UkmPO7tGsg) looking at the mechanics (casing) of the WordClock, and a [video](https://youtu.be/4AUioVwlsqg) comparing it to a DCF77 clock.

 Here are some demos of animations